Gene Kelly: Working methods and influence on filmed dance

 Kelly's athleticism gave his moves a distinctive broad, muscular quality, and this was a deliberate choice on his part, as he explained: "There's a strong link between sports and dancing, and my own dancing springs from my early days as an athlete ...
 I think dancing is a man's game and if he does it well he does it better than a woman."
 Caron said that while dancing with Astaire she felt like she was floating, Kelly danced close to the ground.
-He railed against what he saw as the widespread effeminacy in male dancing, which, in his opinion, "tragically" stigmatized the genre, alienating boys from entering the field: Dancing does attract effeminate young men.
+He railed against what he saw as the widespread effeminacy in male dancing, which, in his opinion, "tragically" stigmatized the genre, alienating boys from entering the field:

+Dancing does attract effeminate young men.
 I don't object to that as long as they don't dance effeminately.
 I just say that if a man dances effeminately, he dances badly—just as if a woman comes out on stage and starts to sing bass.
 Unfortunately, people confuse gracefulness with softness.
 John Wayne is a graceful man and so are some of the great ballplayers ... but, of course, they don't run the risk of being called sissies.

 In his view, "one of our problems is that so much dancing is taught by women.
 You can spot many male dancers who have this tuition by their arm movements—they are soft, limp, and feminine."
 He acknowledged that in spite of his efforts—in TV programs such as Dancing: A Man's Game (1958) for example—the situation changed little over the years.

 He also sought to break from the class-conscious conventions of the 1930s and early 40s, when top hat and tails or tuxedos were the norm, by dancing in casual or everyday work clothes, so as to make his dancing more relevant to the cinema-going public.
-His first wife, actress and dancer Betsy Blair said: A sailor suit or his white socks and loafers, or the T-shirts on his muscular torso, gave everyone the feeling that he was a regular guy, and perhaps they, too, could express love and joy by dancing in the street or stomping through puddles ... he democratized the dance in movies.
+His first wife, actress and dancer Betsy Blair said:

+A sailor suit or his white socks and loafers, or the T-shirts on his muscular torso, gave everyone the feeling that he was a regular guy, and perhaps they, too, could express love and joy by dancing in the street or stomping through puddles ... he democratized the dance in movies.

 In particular, he wanted to create a completely different image from that associated with Fred Astaire, not least because he believed his physique did not suit such refined elegance: "I used to envy his cool, aristocratic style, so intimate and contained.
-Fred wears top hat and tails to the Manor born—I put them on and look like a truck driver."
+Fred wears top hat and tails to the manner born—I put them on and look like a truck driver."